Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 ### Handling claims challenge

-Once the client app receives the claims challenge, it needs to present the user with a prompt for satisfying the challenge via Azure AD authorization endpoint.
+Once the client app receives the claims challenge, it needs to present the user with a prompt for satisfying the challenge via Microsoft Entra authorization endpoint.
 To do so, we use MSAL's `acquireTokenPopup()` API and provide the claims challenge as a parameter in the token request.
 This is shown in [fetch.js](./SPA/src/fetch.js), where we handle the response from a HTTP POST request the to web API with the `handleClaimsChallenge` method:

 ```javascript
 export const postTask = async (task) => {